 As right-to-work laws are adopted in Michigan, we look back at the history of their inception, beginning with the National Labor Relations Act in 1935, giving unions formidable power in their negociations with employers.

-Yaël Ossowski is an international consumer activist and writer.
+Yaël Ossowski is a journalist, writer, and consumer advocate.
 His writings and interviews have appeared in newspapers, magazines, and online outlets across the world in multiple languages.
-He is founder and editor of Devolution Review, deputy director at the Consumer Choice Center, and senior development officer for Students For Liberty.
+He is the founder and editor of Devolution Review and deputy director at the Consumer Choice Center.
 He was previously a national investigative reporter at Watchdog.org.
-He has a Master’s Degree in Philosophy, Politics, Economics (PPE) from the CEVRO Institute in Prague and a Bachelor's in Political Science from Concordia University, Montreal.
+He has a Master’s Degree in Philosophy, Politics, Economics (PPE) from the CEVRO Institute in Prague, and a Bachelor's in Political Science from Concordia University, Montreal.
 He currently splits his time between Vienna, Austria and Charlotte, North Carolina.

 Posts created 788